Bbek10/myresume/README.md

 * check for robot.txt and sitemap.xml
 * Test User enumeration
 * When you post the website on LinkedIn, the OG image and OG title are not the same as what you post on Facebook.
 It should be the same as OG image and OG Title for Facebook.

+## Backups
+* WP Engine performs automated daily backups
+* Up to 40 backup points are available in the User Portal
+* We have triggered a manual backup for the current stable version.

+    Backup Info,Description,ID,Latest Backup
+    April Maintenance -- created by: sujan@mediacause.org,1745216483,Apr 21, 2025, 12:07 PM